MIS welcomes boarders

 Boarding at MIS provides a safe, comfortable and nurturing environment in which to learn, play and grow.
-Our four boarding houses – Twiga (junior boy), Simba (senior boys) and Duma ( junior girls), Chui (senior girls) – are effectively a home away from home for our boarders, and we are proud of our commitment to making boarding as positive an experience as it can be.
+Our four boarding houses – Twiga* (junior boys), Simba (senior boys) and Chui ( junior girls), Duma (senior girls) – are effectively a home away from home for our boarders, and we are proud of our commitment to making boarding as positive an experience as it can be.

 Community is at the heart of Morogoro International School

 MIS aims to provide a social environment which will allow each boarder to realise his or her full potential as a well-educated, well-balanced member of society, capable of taking a mature approach to life.
 Our staff work to guide each child to be the best version of themselves, and to support them in resolving any issues.
 As we are a small school, each individual child is known, allowing us to be fully aware of individual needs and personalities.

 The unique atmosphere and wonderful environment, coupled with the fact that it is a small school, all mean that the staff knows each child on a personal level and helps them flourish in a home-like, caring and nurturing environment.